eDO-community/edo_ui/CODING.md

-# Coding rules for eDo
+# Coding rules for e.DO

 ## Code style
 * Install [editor config](http://editorconfig.org/) in your editor, in order to